Menlo Park in a Stage 2 drought. Please take urgent steps to reduce water use.

 Many services can be accessed online rather than in person.
 In person services currently require advance appointments.

-The California High-Speed Rail Authority (Authority) is responsible for planning, designing, building and operating the first high-speed rail system in the nation.
-California high-speed rail (HSR) is proposed to run from San Francisco to the Los Angeles basin in under three hours at speeds capable of exceeding 200 miles per hour.
+The California High-Speed Rail Authority is responsible for planning, designing, building and operating the first high-speed rail system in the nation.
+California high-speed rail is proposed to run from San Francisco to the Los Angeles basin in under three hours at speeds capable of exceeding 200 miles per hour.
 The system is planned to eventually extend to Sacramento and San Diego, totaling 800 miles with up to 24 stations.
-Within the San Francisco to San Jose section, HSR trains are proposed to travel at speeds up to 110 mph with up to four trains per hour.
-The HSR system will use the Caltrain alignment from San Jose to San Francisco under a blended system concept.
+Within the San Francisco to San Jose section, high-speed rail trains are proposed to travel at speeds up to 110 mph with up to four trains per hour.
+The high-speed rail system will use the Caltrain alignment from San Jose to San Francisco under a blended system concept.

 The 2018 Business Plan was released in June 2018.
 This document provides the community with the program’s status and the Authority’s approach to implementing the system.

-The construction of the Central Valley segment of HSR is anticipated to be complete in 2022, with testing occurring through 2025 and early service beginning 2026-2027.
+The construction of the Central Valley segment of HSR is anticipated to be ready for testing in 2025 and early service beginning 2026-2027.
 More information about the project can be found on the High Speed Authority webpage.